Guillermo Mota: Cleveland Indians (2006)

-Mota never played a game with the Red Sox, as of January 27, 2006, he was traded to the Cleveland Indians with Andy Marte, Kelly Shoppach, a player to be named later (eventually Randy Newsom), and cash considerations for Coco Crisp, David Riske, and Josh Bard.
+Mota never played a game with the Red Sox, because on January 27, 2006, he was traded to the Cleveland Indians with Andy Marte, Kelly Shoppach, a player to be named later (eventually Randy Newsom), and cash considerations for Coco Crisp, David Riske, and Josh Bard.
 The trade was postponed slightly because Mota failed to pass a physical, so the Indians put him on a conditioning program before spring training.
 However, he was still expected to be the setup man for closer Bob Wickman.
 He started the season well, as he did not allow an earned run in his first seven games.
 However, he struggled after that, and he lost the setup role to Rafael Betancourt in May.
 Over his next 27 games, Mota had a 7.89 ERA, and opponents batted .314 against him.
 On August 11, he was designated for assignment after he had a 1–3 record with a 6.21 ERA in 34 games.
 On August 20, he was traded to the New York Mets with cash for a player to be named later.
 To date, his time with the Indians was his only stint in the American League.